(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 “It was so kind of you to donate your giving dollars to the food pantry.
 Lots of families who have trouble buying groceries can go and pick out food now.”

 It’s also important not to diminish your child’s contribution just because it’s small.
 She should see that every dollar counts and that she can make a difference.

 Teach Kids Money Habits Consistently

 If you forget to give them an allowance for a few weeks, challenge yourself to get to the bank for some dollar bills.
 Then start again.

-Letting your kids be in charge of some of their spending, month in and month out is a great way for them to develop confidence in their ability to manage their own money.
+Letting your kids be in charge of some of their spending, month in and month out, is a great way for them to develop confidence in their ability to manage their own money.

 Give an Allowance.
 Teach Them How to Save.
 Let Them Spend.
-Show Them Giving Is Important.
+Show Them that Giving Is Important.
 Be Consistent.